Protein digestion. A visual summary with scientific references

 Protein fermentation in the large intestine

-Despite the thorough process of protein digestion started from the mouth, continued in the stomach, and mostly done in the small intestine, some proteins still reach the large intestine not totally digested3,4.
+Despite the thorough process of protein digestion that started in the mouth, continued in the stomach, and was mostly done in the small intestine, some proteins still reach the large intestine not totally digested3,4.

-These proteins can come from the diet, like elastin and collagen; or from the digestive system itself, like sloughed epithelial cells, dead bacterias, or pancreatic enzymes, which are also proteins4.
+These proteins can come from the diet, like elastin and collagen; or from the digestive tract itself, like sloughed epithelial cells, dead bacteria, or pancreatic enzymes, which are also proteins4.

 After arriving in the large intestine, these proteins are further decomposed by colonic bacteria, mainly in the distal colon4.
 This degradation leads to the formation of useful molecules for our body, such as short-chain and branched-chain fatty acids.

 Colonic epithelial cells absorb fatty acids4.
 In the body, they are used as nutrients, and some of them are locally used as an energy source by epithelial cells of the colon.

 Proteins are chains of amino acids folded into 3D structures .
 Protein structure is maintained thanks to different kinds of bonds, mainly peptide , and hydrogen bonds .
 The digestion process breaks down these linkages, converting large proteins into free amino acids .

 Although some proteases are secreted in the saliva, they don’t act in protein digestion.
 Yet, digestion starts in the mouth, with a strong mechanical action of chewing and mixing.
 Well-chewed food significantly facilitates the chemical digestion of proteins in the stomach.

 By combining very low pH, the protein enzyme pepsin, and churning, the stomach efficiently starts the chemical process of protein digestion.
 Yet, only 10-20% of protein digestion occurs in the stomach itself, leaving most of the protein breakdown work to the small intestine…